yashineonline/learning_Science_Language/README.md

 ## 🚀 Why This Project?

+We thank Michael (Mikhail) Petrunin who did a good job already.
+This project is here to add on to what he has started and fill in gaps for this time and the future.

+As noted by language learning enthusiasts, linguist Michael Petrunin’s comparative grammar guides use tri‑ or multi‑lingual presentation (e.g. Spanish, Portuguese, French together).
+They are praised for structuring side‑by‑side comparisons and encouraging learners to notice differences and false friends.

+Mikhail's part:

+- Presents side-by-side grammar and vocabulary comparisons, a useful reference

+- Advocates simultaneous study of all four languages

+His work is reference-centric, not lesson- or flow-based.

+ ### Where We Can Improve Petrunin’s Comparative Grammar of Spanish, Portuguese, Italian & French

+What we are to bring in:

+- Personalization: no ability to choose topics freely.

+- Dynamic, contextual examples tied to everyday science, math, life scenarios.

+- Interactive, multimodal experience: no audio, no quizzes, no spaced repetition.

+Our gap to fill:
+Create a learner-driven, topic-first, multi-Romance AI-powered system with scientific and real-world contextualization—not level-bound.
+Generate tri-lingual lessons, audio, practice, and quizzes, all anchored in everyday science, health, ethics, physics, etc.

 This project:
 - Demonstrates cutting-edge use of GenAI and agentic workflows.
 - Trains multilingual reasoning through *sentence comparison*.